isomerpages/moe-scgs/pages/School Bus Advertisement.md

 To apply, please refer to the Service Requirements and the Application Procedure below.

 **Service Requirements**
+1. [Call for Proposal] (/files/attachment 1 call for proposals by scgps.pdf)
+2.

 [Details of Bus Operator and Bus Fares](/files/scgps-school-bus-services.pdf)